lukepuplett/surfdude-csharp/README.md

 ## Evolving APIs

 Websites change over time and yet customers rarely notice.
-Their experience remains uninterrupted, the links keep working and adding an item to a shopping cart continues to work, if though the underlying resources are changing all day.
+Their experience remains uninterrupted, the links keep working and adding an item to a shopping cart continues to work, if though the underlying resources may be changing each day.

 A great API using a dynamic client affords the same flexibility since interactions are loosely based on relation names.